 The success of The Gnostics allowed Tobias to concentrate his energies on his first love: writing.
 After years of voluminous reading, mystical experience and creative endeavour (including a decade’s work in British TV), Churton had much to express.

 Recording "A SPELL INSIDE" album with vocalist Merovée Churton

 Busy considering his twenty-first book commission, Tobias Churton is today internationally recognized for his insightful books on esoteric, spiritual history, Art and philosophy.
 Accessible and scholarly, Churton’s works address believers and doubters alike and, remarkably, have stimulated spiritual experiences in some readers.
 He has successfully widened the appeal of so-called “esoteric” spirituality.
 Churton’s warm style and depth of knowledge have entertained many thousands of readers in the process.
 Tobias is also a filmmaker, lecturer, poet and musician.
 He has recently recorded his orchestrated score for his prospective movie William Blake: Love is on Fire!, while his musical about Nancy Cunard and Henry Crowder, YOU, ME AND YESTERDAY, co-written with artist and songwriter John Myatt, was performed to great acclaim at the Lichfield Garrick Theatre in 2011.
-He has composed and recorded three CD albums of original songs in the last two years, currently filing them away as “projects pending”.
+He has composed and recorded four CD albums of original songs in the last three years.